-TOPIC LP1 LP2 LP3 LP4 LP5 Year 11 Knowledge Key topic 2: Cold War crises 1958-70 The Soviet Union invasion of Czechoslovakia, 1968 -Prague Spring -Brezhnev Doctrine -Soviet Reforms Attempts to reduce tensions between East and West -Détente -SALT I -Apollo-Soyuz -Helsinki Agreements -SALT II Flashpoints between East and West -Intermediate-Range Nuclear Forces Treaty -Soviet invasion of Afghanistan -Olympic Boycott -Carter Doctrine -Strategic Defence Initiative The collapse of Soviet control of eastern Europe -Glasnost -Perestroika -Collapse of the Berlin Wall Key topic 1: Queen, government and religion, 1558-69 1 The situation on Elizabeth's accession Elizabethan England in 1558: society and government.
+TOPIC LP1 LP2 LP3 LP4 LP5 Knowledge Knowledge Key topic 2: Cold War crises 1958-70 The Soviet Union invasion of Czechoslovakia, 1968 -Prague Spring -Brezhnev Doctrine -Soviet Reforms Attempts to reduce tensions between East and West -Détente -SALT I -Apollo-Soyuz -Helsinki Agreements -SALT II Flashpoints between East and West -Intermediate-Range Nuclear Forces Treaty -Soviet invasion of Afghanistan -Olympic Boycott -Carter Doctrine -Strategic Defence Initiative The collapse of Soviet control of eastern Europe -Glasnost -Perestroika -Collapse of the Berlin Wall Key topic 1: Queen, government and religion, 1558-69 1 The situation on Elizabeth's accession Elizabethan England in 1558: society and government.
 The Virgin Queen: the problem of her legitimacy, gender, marriage.
 Her character and strengths.
 Challenges at home and from abroad: the French threat, financial weaknesses.
 2 The 'settlement' of religion Religious divisions in England in 1558.
 Elizabeth's religious settlement (1559): its features and impact.
 The Church of England: its role in society.
 3 Challenge to the religious settlement The nature and extent of the Puritan challenge.
 The nature and extent of the Catholic challenge, including the role of the nobility, Papacy and foreign powers.
 4 The problem of Mary, Queen of Scots Mary, Queen of Scots: her claim to the English throne, her arrival in England in 1568.
 Relations between Elizabeth and Mary, 1568-69.
-Key topic 2: Challenges to Elizabeth at home and abroad, 1569-88 1 Plots and revolts at home Key topic 2: Challenges to Elizabeth at home and abroad, 1569-88 3 Outbreak of war with Spain, 1585-88 • English direct involvement in the Netherlands, 1585-88.
-The role of Robert Dudley. • Drake and the raid on Cadiz: 'Singeing the King of Spain's beard'.
-Recapping on the key themes and information from: •Unit 1: Medicine Through Time and Medicine on the Western Front - revision of key ideas. •Unit 2: Elizabethan England 1558-88 - revision of key ideas. •Unit 3: Cold War and Superpowers 1945-70 - revision of key ideas. •Unit 4: Weimar and Nazi Germany - revision of key ideas.
-LP5 Skills Analysis of source and understanding of Historical concepts, terms and issues.
+Key topic 2: Challenges to Elizabeth at home and abroad, 1569-88 1 Plots and revolts at home The reasons for, and significance of, the Revolt of the Northern Earls, 1569-70.
+The features and significance of the Ridolfi, Throckmorton and Babington plots.
+Walsingham and the use of spies.
+The reasons for, and significance of, Mary Queen of Scots' execution in 1587.
+2 Relations with Spain Political and religious rivalry.
+Commercial rivalry.
+The New World, privateering and the significance of the activities of Drake.
+Key topic 2: Challenges to Elizabeth at home and abroad, 1569-88 3 Outbreak of war with Spain, 1585-88 • English direct involvement in the Netherlands, 1585-88.
+The role of Robert Dudley. • Drake and the raid on Cadiz: "Singeing the King of Spain's beard'.
+4 The Armada • Spanish invasion plans.
+Reasons why Philip used the Spanish Armada.
+Unit 1: Medicine Through Time and Medicine on the Western Front - revision of key ideas.
+Unit 2: Elizabethan England 1558-88 - revision of key Skills Analysis of sources, apply knowledge and understanding of historical concepts, terms and issues to contexts and actions.
+Demonstrate knowledge and understanding of Historical concepts, terms and issues.
 Key Vocab SALT I, SALT II, SDI, Détente, Apollo-Suyzo, Helsinki agreement, Carter Doctrine, Afghanistan, Gorbachev, Reagan, New thinking, Glasnost and Perestroika, Prague, Hungary, Czechoslovakia, Nagy, Berlin Airlift, Containment, Domino Theory, Space Race, Warsaw Pact, Marxism, Iron Curtain, Narrative.
-Empire, Chronological, Drake, Circumnavigation, Voyages, Settlement, New World, Virginia, Raleigh, Products, Profit, Political, Economic, Social, Reign, Monarchy, Elizabeth, Monarch, Illegitimate, Usurper, Government, Religion Armada, Virgin, Reign, Galleon, Legitimacy, symbolism, Puritan, Protestantism, Catholicism, Northern Revolt, Walsingham, Mary Queen of Scots, Phillip II, Ridolfi, Babington, Throckmorton, Rebellion, Cadiz, Netherlands, Francis Drake, Sport, Leisure, Education, Vagabonds, Poor Laws All of the key vocabulary
+Empire, Chronological, Drake, Circumnavigation, Voyages, Settlement, New World, Virginia, Raleigh, Products, Profit, Political, Economic, Social, Reign, Monarchy, Elizabeth, Monarch, Illegitimate, Usurper, Government, Religion Armada, Virgin, Reign, Galleon, Legitimacy, symbolism, Purltan, Protestantism, Catholicism, Northern Revolt, Walsingham, Mary Queen of Scots, Philip II, Ridolfi, Babington, Throckmorton, Rebellion, Cadiz, Netherlands, Francis Drake, Sport, Leisure, Education, Vagabonds, Poor Laws All of the key vocabulary